gventino/bloom-filter-go/README.md

 ## About the Project

-cache-go is an in-memory cache server designed to be extremely fast and efficient in environments where the cache and application run on the same machine.
+bloom-filter-go is an in-memory bloom filter server designed to be extremely fast and efficient in environments where the bloom filter and application run on the same machine.

 The main characteristic that sets it apart is the use of Unix Domain Sockets (UDS) for inter-process communication (IPC), eliminating the TCP/IP network stack overhead and resulting in drastically lower latency and higher throughput.